 Still not convinced?
 Here is another one:

 We have decades of experience in the construction industry and we will teach you exactly how to get your contractors license in any state.

 The 16 NASCLA States that Accept the National NASCLA Exam for Commercial (Some Allow for Residential work to be performed under the NASCLA License):

 - South Carolina (for both residential and commercial)

 - West Virginia

 The NASCLA Examination is one of the most popular exams to pass because it allows you to have projects in more than one state as long as you follow the other requirements for each state.
+All 16 states accept this as a commercial construction license and 11 of them also accept it for Residential Construction.
+Those states are Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, Oregon, South Carolina, The US Virgin Islands, Utah, West Virginia.
 However, even if you pass the NASCLA Examination, this will only allow you to work on certain types of projects, and not others, in the states it is accepted.

 This is why it is so important to first learn about the specific requirements for the state(s) in which you intend to work and decide the exact type of project(s) on which you want to work (at least initially).
 Some states require a General Contractor License Exam specific to that state.
 Some states require you to pass a Contractor Business Law Exam.
 Below, you’ll see a list of state specific links that will give you specific information for each state.

 Don't Be Daunted By the Process – The Information That You Will Find On This Site Will Answer All Of Your Questions!